MEDIA GUIDES / Video

 Security and Access Control Features

 Security is non-negotiable when you handle user-generated or licensed content.
-Choose a top video API that supports signature-based uploads and expiring URLs.
+Choose a video API that supports signature-based uploads and expiring signed URLs: time-limited links cryptographically signed to control who can access an asset and for how long.

 • Role-based access controls enable you to restrict who can upload or view assets (for example, staging versus production).
 Audit logs help you trace actions and meet compliance requirements.